 2. It’s good for your skin: The silica and antioxidants help your skin stay clear and supple.
 I read that you can remove the soaked cucumbers from cold cucumber water and use them to reduce acne redness.
 Or, wash your face with cucumber water in addition to your usual acne routine to reduce redness.

 3. It’s low calorie: An entire cucumber averages about 45 calories so a few slices in your water is not adding very many additional calories

 4. You may drink more water: We like things that taste good.
 Better tasting water just may prompt you to drink more of it.
 Cucumber water worked for me.

-5. It’s detoxifying: The folks at Detox Lounge in San Diego encourage clients to drink cucumber water and use it as an integral part of their juice cleanse.
+5. It’s detoxifying: I’ve been encouraged to drink cucumber water as an integral part of juice cleanses.